BETTER Company

 In 2020, we launched the commitment to become a leader in D&I. Building on our existing D&I initiatives, a D&I governance structure was established, including a D&I taskforce and workstreams.

-To promote engagement and alignment, we launched D&I declaration and ambition, outlining that D&I is critical to the success of our company and also how we define diversity.
+To promote engagement and alignment, we launched a D&I declaration and ambition, outlining that D&I is critical to the success of our company and also how we define diversity.
 The declaration and ambition will guide our efforts throughout the Group, ensuring the work considers both the broader aspects of diversity, and the building of an inclusive culture.

 Work has been ongoing in 2020, and will continue into 2021, to establish the Group D&I framework, which will include people processes, D&I learning, communication and objectives.